luffy2106/Git-note/README.md

 - Using git merge to merge the local index and remote index

 2.1.4 Tips to avoid in the future
-Do git fetch or git pull before doing anything(it's not true, need to update)
+Do git fetch or git pull before doing anything.